dflex-js/dflex/packages/dnd/README.md

 ## Three Steps

-You can achieve a drag and drop with three steps only (register, start, end)
+You can achieve a drag and drop with three steps only:

+- Register element in the store.
+- Start dragging when mouse is down.
+- End dragging to release element when mouse is up.

 ```js
 import { store, DnD } from "@dflex/dnd";
 ```

-### Register element
+### Register Element

 Each element should be registered in DnD store in order to be active later